bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 # AIDL-PROJECT-ARTURO-PALOMINO
 ARTIFICIAL INTELLIGENCE AND DEEP LEARNING PROJECT - UPC

+## Introduction
+Student: Arturo Palomino
+Team: 4
+Results of the final project of the Deep Learning and Artificial Intelligence post degree of the UPC talent-school.

+For this project different architectures have been tested in order to train a model able to recognize if two faces correspond to the same person.
+For this purpose we use Siamese networks that returns a classification output with a binary answer, in our case the answer is a vector of two elements.
+If the first element of the vector is higher than the second element then we can say that the person is the same, in other cases the person is not the same.

-Our first approach is to test different parameters of the optimizer, number of epochs, configuration of regularizations, and nets in order to arrive to the optimal combination that shows the best accuracy on validation and then with the choosen optimal combination make a test and check the test accuracy.
+Our first approach is to test different parameters of the optimizer, number of epochs, configuration of regularizations, and nets in order to arrive to the optimal combination that shows the best accuracy on validation and then with the chosen optimal combination make a test and check the test accuracy.

 ## Models

 For our exercise we have tested two net configurations:
-- Siamesse Decision Network with simple loss. traditional siamese net where two nets are calculated in paralel, the results are concatenated and the resulting loss is used to backpropagate
+- Siamese Decision Network with simple loss. traditional Siamese net where two nets are calculated in parallel, the results are concatenated, and the resulting loss is used to backpropagate
-- Siamesse Decision Network with the average of two losses.
-A different approach in which first we feed the siamese net with the positive (true same person pairs) cases and we obtain its loss, then we feed again the siamese net with negative cases (non same person pairs).
+- Siamese Decision Network with the average of two losses.
+A different approach in which first we feed the Siamese net with the positive (true same person pairs) cases and we obtain its loss, then we feed again the Siamese net with negative cases (non same person pairs).
 Then the average of both losses is calculated and used to backpropagate.
+In this way we ensure that exactly the 50% of the cases are of one case and 50% of the opposite, this mechanism helps the net to train better in the opinion of the author of this project.

 ![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/image1%20-%20siamese.png?raw=true)

 *Image  from Amazon [Amazon](https://aws.amazon.com/es/blogs/machine-learning/combining-deep-learning-networks-gan-and-siamese-to-generate-high-quality-life-like-images/)